Originally Posted April 24 2019.

 Jeremiah 33: 25-26

 This very youthful population is also highly educated; 45 per cent of Israeli’s hold a Bachelor’s degree or its equivalent; higher per capita than any other nation on Earth.
 Their official language is Hebrew, for centuries considered an all but dead language, but thanks to the efforts of Jewish linguists, is now widely spoken and thriving.
-Curiously, though Israel is one of the most technologically advanced nations currently in existence, her citizens are taught little or nothing about Darwinian evolution in public schools, which dovetails with the ideology’s current rapid decline as a proper scientific theory of origins.
+Curiously, though Israel is one of the most technologically advanced nations currently in existence, her citizens are taught little or nothing about Darwinian evolution in public schools, which dovetails with the ideology’s current fall from grace as a proper science of origins.
 And yet, Israel is a shining light in the emerging biotechnological and agricultural industries, both of which require an excellent knowledge of the life sciences.

 So I prophesied as He commanded me, and the breath came into them, and they came to life and stood on their feet, an exceedingly great army.

 Despite more than half of the land being desert and only 20 per cent being arable, Israel is a world leader in irrigation technology.
+In addition, it’s de-salination technology is now being exported to other nations (the US state of California, for example, is now steeply committed to using these technologies).
 The north of the country receives a plentiful supply of rain but the south is much more arid, with the result that water transport and use is carefully regulated.
 The statistics are impressive; agriculture’s share of total water use fell from more than 70% in 1980 to 57% by 2005, and is projected to drop to just 52% by 2025, according to a recent report.
 Many nations around the world have benefitted greatly from Israel’s lead in this regard.
 Indeed this small nation has become the fruit basket of Europe and the Middle East, growing and exporting over 40 different types of fruit.
 Indeed, 95 per cent of all Israel’s food is homegrown, supplemented by imports of meat, grains, coffee, cocoa and sugar.
 Israel also produces most of the flowers sold in Europe(especially during the winter months), with an industry estimated to be worth $60 million.
 These flowers are almost exclusively grown on 214 hectares of land.